nightcode/jmilter/README.md

 [![GitHub license](https://img.shields.io/github/license/nightcode/jmilter.svg)](https://github.com/nightcode/jmilter/blob/master/LICENSE)
 [![Maven Central](https://img.shields.io/maven-central/v/org.nightcode/jmilter.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.nightcode%20AND%20a%3Ajmilter)

 Java implementation of the Sendmail Milter protocol.
+The details of the Milter protocol can be found [here][1].
+An introduction of using milter functionality with Postfix is available in the [Postfix before-queue Milter support][2] article.

 How to use
 ----------